jeremyfprice/w200/README.md

   * [Weeks 1-2](presentations/presentation-week1_2.html)

 This is just something tacked on at the end.
+This is something else.